jayghoshter/prem/README.md

     - https://dx.doi.org/10.1117/12.363723
     - They are sanitized by prem, but in case some patterns are buggy or incorrect, please report them.
     - only titles are sanitized currently
 - DOIs and identifiers in general evolve and have evolved over time.
 This means that the current regex might not work well for really old pdfs with different schemes.
+In this case, manual query should still work.
 I will eventually fix this.

 # Reporting issues and bugs
 If you encountered a bug or would like to report odd behavior, please open an issue on the GitHub page with a detailed description.
 You are also welcome to submit a PR.